iridescent-dev/iap-swift-lib/README.md

 InAppPurchase.shared.applicationUsername = applicationUsername
 ```

+In this case, you might want to delay calls to `start()` to when your user's session is ready.

-### Restore purchased products
+### Restore purchases
 Except if you only sell consumable products, Apple requires that you provide a "Restore Purchases" button to your users.
+In general, from your application settings.

 This is the method to call from this button.
 ``` swift